Skip to main content

 Terminal window

-plumber generate config
+plumber config generate

 This generates a default config file that you can customize.

-Option B: Create manually based on the default config:
+Option B: Create manually based on the default config.

 Example Output